luigifreda/pyslam/README.md

 ### Selecting a dataset and different configuration parameters

-The file [config.yaml](./config.yaml) can be used as a unique entry-point to configure the system and its global configuration parameters contained in [config_parameters.py](./config_parameters.py).
+The file [config.yaml](./config.yaml) can be used as a unique entry-point to configure the system, the target dataset and its global configuration parameters set in [config_parameters.py](./config_parameters.py).

 To process a different **dataset** with both VO and SLAM scripts, you need to update the file [config.yaml](./config.yaml):
 * Select your dataset `type` in the section `DATASET` (further details in the section *[Datasets](#datasets)* below for further details).
 This identifies a corresponding dataset section (e.g. `KITTI_DATASET`, `TUM_DATASET`, etc).